MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsApp.md

 ## <a name="adgroups"></a>adGroups

-Gets a [selector](../concepts/selectors.md) that returns all ad groups in this account.
+Gets a [selector](../concepts/selectors.md) used to filter the list of ad groups in this account.

 ### Returns

 |Type|Description|
 |-|-
-[AdGroupSelector](./AdGroupSelector.md)|A selector that returns all ad groups in the current account.
-Use the selector's methods to filter the list of ad groups.
+[AdGroupSelector](./AdGroupSelector.md)|A selector used to filter the list of ad groups in the current account.

 ## <a name="ads"></a>ads

-Gets a [selector](../concepts/selectors.md) that returns all ads in this account.
+Gets a [selector](../concepts/selectors.md) used to filter the list of ads in this account.

 ### Returns

 |Type|Description|
 |-|-
-[AdSelector](./AdSelector.md)|A selector that returns all ads in the current account.
-Use the selector's methods to filter the list of ads.
+[AdSelector](./AdSelector.md)|A selector used to filter the list of ads in the current account.

 ## <a name="campaigns"></a>campaigns

-Gets a [selector](../concepts/selectors.md) that returns all campaigns in this account.
+Gets a [selector](../concepts/selectors.md) used to filter the list of campaigns in this account.

 ### Returns

 |Type|Description|
 |-|-
-[CampaignSelector](./CampaignSelector.md)|A selector that returns all campaigns in the current account.
-Use the selector's methods to filter the list of campaigns.
+[CampaignSelector](./CampaignSelector.md)|A selector used to filter the list of campaigns in the current account.

 <!--
 ## <a name="getexecutioninfo"></a>getExecutionInfo